 Four Corners Familiars

 Each book is different in style and format, according to the needs of the artwork and the text.
-Seven titles have now been completed, with more being prepared.
+Nine titles have now been completed, with more being prepared.
 The Familiars series was nominated for the Brit Insurance Design Awards 2011.
 The series designer is John Morgan.

 1 The Picture of Dorian Gray